↑

 Eggs are a solid source of protein and nutrients, and they aren’t just for breakfast!
 White rice and eggs is one of my go-to dishes when I don’t feel like cooking but still want something that feels like comfort food.

-Warm rice is mixed with salted butter before being topped with over-easy eggs for an easy meal that hits the spot every time.
+Warm rice is mixed with salted butter, then topped with over-easy eggs for an easy meal that hits the spot every time.
 You can keep it simple or jazz it up.
 Some popular add-ins are gochujang, spam, and kimchi.
 I often serve chicken sausage on the side for additional protein.

 Since the yolk becomes a sauce, it’s a main component of the dish, so we recommend over-easy or sunny-side-up eggs.
 Having said that, scrambled eggs, jammy eggs, and even soy marinated eggs are all delicious!